openmaraude/geotaxi-python/README.md

 **Why rewrite geotaxi?**

 geotaxi was originally written in C for performances reasons, but the code became really difficult to maintain.
-Huge refactoring were needed, and it wa faster to rewrite in Python, which provides good enough performances for our needs.
+Huge refactoring was needed, and it wa faster to rewrite in Python, which provides good enough performances for our needs.

 **Is there any functional difference between geotaxi and geotaxi-python?**

-Yes.
-Geotaxi sends messages to fluentd through a UDP socket.
-The Python library we use to send fluentd messages only supports TCP (see the [Github issue](https://github.com/fluent/fluent-logger-python/issues/75)).
-Fluentd must be configured to accept TCP, like:
+Yes. `geotaxi` (C version) sends messages to fluentd through a UDP socket.
+The Python library we use to send fluentd messages only supports TCP (see the [Github issue](https://github.com/fluent/fluent-logger-python/issues/75), so `geotaxi-python` requires to setup Fluentd to accept TCP, like:

 ```
 <source>